VIOLETBUGZ/VIOLETBUGZ/README.md

 **before you interact,** i have adhd and very bad anxiety so please be patient with me if i seem shy or nervous or if i dont reply to a msg/ping for a while !! i struggle with holding conversations ,,, i also tend to get super attached easily but i try not to be annoying about it 3:

-**do not interact** if you're below 15 or above 24. i do not have a very specific dni list other than that but i block freely. ivanluka/lukatill shippers dni too i hate those ships so bad /srs
+**do not interact** if you're below 15 or above 24, or are a proshipper or apart of any sort of basic dni criteria. i do not have a very specific dni list other than that but i block freely. ivanluka/lukatill shippers dni too i hate those ships so bad /srs

 ![Untitled152_20250219073508](https://github.com/user-attachments/assets/1430caf3-ad5f-4823-9f4b-02a8b5148542)